 It is important for programs to have support based on the model and program participants.
 Many faculty utilize partner institutions as a home base for programs and for programmatic support, some utilize study abroad program providers, and others include other NC State faculty or staff in assistant positions.
 The Study Abroad Office will work with Program Directors to identify the best fit based on individual programs.

-This category includes NC State faculty, students, or non-NC State faculty and students.
-The Assistant Director (AD) typically has specific knowledge or skills (language, expertise in field, etc.) that qualifies them to assist the Director.
-If, for some reason, the Director is no longer able to serve the group, it is assumed that an Assistant Director would take over the program in the Director’s absence.
-As a result, an Assistant Director must be formally hired by NC State, be paid through University Payroll on the same schedule as the Faculty Directors, and have a travel advance in his or her own name to cover expenses on-site.
+This category typically includes NC State faculty or staff.
+The Assistant Director typically has specific knowledge or skills (language, expertise in field, etc.) that qualifies them to assist the Director.
+It is assumed that an Assistant Director would take over the program in the Director’s absence.
+As a result, an Assistant Director must be formally hired or contracted by NC State, receive appropriate compensation, and may receive a travel advance in his or her own name to cover expenses on-site.
 The Assistant Director position should be included in the initial program budget.
 If enrollments are much higher than anticipated, an Assistant Director position can be added in collaboration between the Director and Study Abroad Office.

 If the Assistant Director is not currently employed by NC State, the position and individual must be identified at least 8 weeks prior to the start of a program to ensure appropriate human resources procedures can be completed.